CERTIFICATE IN AYURVEDA MEDICAL SCIENCE (CAMS)

 Course Description:

-The Certificate in Ayurveda Medical Science (CAMS) is a comprehensive 12-month (600-hour) professional training program offered by the National Council of Training Academy (NCTA).
-This course is ideal for individuals aspiring to build a career in Ayurvedic healthcare, Panchakarma therapy, and holistic wellness practices.
+The Certificate in Ayurveda Medical Science (CAMS) is a 12-month professional Ayurveda training programme offered by the National Council of Training Academy (NCTA).
+This Ayurvedic medical science course is designed for individuals aspiring to build a career in Ayurvedic healthcare, Panchakarma therapy, and holistic wellness practices.

-Students will gain in-depth knowledge of Ayurvedic anatomy and physiology, diagnostic methods (Nadi Pariksha, Dosha assessment), herbal pharmacology, preventive healthcare, Panchakarma basics, and Ayurvedic patient care.
-The curriculum combines theory with hands-on practical training, ensuring learners develop the skills to conduct basic health assessments, recommend herbal therapies, design lifestyle and dietary plans, and assist in Ayurveda-based treatments.
+Students gain comprehensive knowledge of Ayurvedic anatomy and physiology, Nadi Pariksha (pulse diagnosis), Dosha assessment, herbal pharmacology, preventive healthcare, Panchakarma techniques, and Ayurvedic patient care.
+The Ayurveda certification course combines classroom theory with practical training, enabling learners to perform basic health assessments, recommend herbal remedies, create Ayurvedic diet and lifestyle plans, and assist in Ayurvedic treatments.

-Graduates of this course will be prepared for diverse career opportunities in Ayurveda clinics, wellness resorts, naturopathy centers, integrative medical practices, and health tourism sectors.
-With growing global demand for Ayurvedic medicine and natural healing, this program equips learners with the expertise to thrive in India and abroad.
+Upon successful completion, graduates can pursue careers in Ayurveda clinics, Panchakarma and wellness centres, naturopathy institutions, integrative medical practices, and health tourism industries.
+With the rising global demand for Ayurvedic medicine and natural healing, this Ayurveda healthcare program equips learners with professional expertise to build a successful Ayurvedic wellness career in India and abroad.

 Course Curriculum: